Caroline Lucas

-Caroline Patricia Lucas (born 9 December 1960) is a British politician who was the leader of the Green Party of England and Wales from 2003 to 2006, 2007 to 2012, and 2016 to 2018.
+Caroline Patricia Lucas (born 9 December 1960) is a British politician who was the leader of the Green Party of England and Wales from 2003 to 2006, 2007 to 2012, and from 2016 to 2018.
 She was Member of Parliament (MP) for Brighton Pavilion from 2010 to 2024.
 She was the Green Party's first MP (although Plaid Cymru's Cynog Dafis was elected on a joint ticket in the 1990s) and their only MP until the 2024 general election.

 Born in Malvern in Worcestershire, Lucas graduated from the University of Exeter and the University of Kansas before receiving a PhD from the University of Exeter in 1989.
 She joined the Green Party in 1986 and held various party roles, also serving on Oxfordshire County Council from 1993 to 1997.
 She was elected as a Member of the European Parliament (MEP) for South East England in 1999 and re-elected in 2004 and 2009, also serving as the party's female Principal Speaker from 2003 to 2006 and from 2007 to 2008.

 Lucas was elected the first leader of the Green Party in 2008 and was selected to represent the constituency of Brighton Pavilion in the 2010 general election, becoming the party's first MP.
 She stood down as party leader in 2012 to devote more time to her parliamentary duties and focus on the election campaign.
 She returned as party leader from September 2016 to September 2018, sharing the post with Jonathan Bartley.
 She stated in June 2023 that she would not stand at the 2024 general election.

 Early life and education

 Lucas was born in Malvern in Worcestershire, to middle-class, Conservative Party-voting parents, Peter and Valerie (née Griffin) Lucas.
-She is one of three children; her father ran a small central heating company, and sold solar panelling.
+She is one of three children.
+Her father ran a small central heating company, and sold solar panelling.
 Her mother stayed at home to bring up their children.

 Lucas was educated at Malvern Girls' College (which became Malvern St James in 2006), a boarding private school in Great Malvern.
 She then went to the University of Exeter, where she gained a first-class BA (Hons) in English Literature in 1983.
-While at university Lucas went on many trips to Greenham Common Women's Peace Camp and Molesworth peace camp when involved with the Campaign for Nuclear Disarmament (CND).
-Lucas was an activist in CND and was involved in the Snowball Campaign against US military bases in the UK, which involved cutting fences with the expectation of being arrested.
+While at university, Lucas went on many trips to Greenham Common women's peace camp and Molesworth peace camp when involved with the Campaign for Nuclear Disarmament (CND).
+Lucas was an activist in CND and was involved in the Snowball campaign against US military bases in the UK, which involved cutting fences with the expectation of being arrested.

-Lucas won a scholarship to attend the University of Kansas between 1983 and 1984, gaining a Diploma of Journalism, before studying for a PhD degree in English from the University of Exeter, awarded in 1990, with a thesis entitled Writing for Women: a study of woman as reader in Elizabethan romance.
-While completing her doctorate, Lucas worked as a press officer for Oxfam from 1989; she later worked for the charity in other roles, became active in the Green Party and left Oxfam in 1999.
+Lucas won a scholarship to attend the University of Kansas between 1983 and 1984, gaining a diploma of journalism, before studying for a PhD degree in English from the University of Exeter, awarded in 1990, with a thesis entitled Writing for women: a study of woman as reader in Elizabethan romance.
+While completing her doctorate, Lucas worked as a press officer for Oxfam from 1989.
+She later worked for the charity in other roles, became active in the Green Party, and left Oxfam in 1999.